mishal1/takeaway/README.md

 - should be able to pick an item off the menu
 - should be able to see the total
 - should be able to delete an item
-- should be able to pay for order(optional)
+- should be able to pay for order(add later)

 it interacts with:
 - restuarant